ZaidAhmed2003/Order-Summary-Component/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/) - This is an amazing article which helped me finally understand Backgrounds.
+- [MDN Mozilla](https://developer.mozilla.org/en-US/) - This is an amazing article which helped me finally understand Backgrounds.
 I'd recommend it to anyone still learning this concept.

 ## Author